Funguser/INFO7390_FinalProject/README.md

 #### G(7) Freeze the bottom NB-IV3-LAYERS and retrain the remaining top layers(Only use for Inception V3 Model)

-NB-IV3-LAYERS Corresponds to the top 2 inception blocks in the inceptionv3 arch
+NB-IV3-LAYERS Corresponds to the top 2 inception blocks in the inceptionv3 architecture, hides some layer and leave others train, to figure out features more clearly.

 ```python
 def setup_to_finetune(model):